supermarsx/reader-launcher/README.md

 ### CI & contribution

-This repository includes a simple GitHub Actions workflow that runs on Windows runners and performs the following steps:
+This repository includes a simple GitHub Actions workflow that runs on Windows.

 CI workflows are split across `.github/workflows/` (lint.yml, format.yml, test.yml, build.yml, release.yml).

+Note: There used to be a combined `ci.yml` workflow in `.github/workflows/`.
+The repo now uses separated workflows (lint, format, test, build, release).
+The combined `ci.yml` has been deprecated and converted to a manual workflow to avoid duplicate automatic CI runs.

 ### How to verify release artifacts locally (checksums and VirusTotal)